rkitover/BitcoinArmory/README.md

 ```

 ### libwebsockets
 Note that ArmoryDB requires libwebsockets.
-It's not fully confirmed that the default version of libwebsockets included by Ubuntu will work properly with ArmoryDB.
-Therefore, to keep things simple, this repo includes a clean copy of [v3.0.1 of libwebsockets](https://github.com/warmcat/libwebsockets/tree/v3.0.1).
+The default version of libwebsockets included by Ubuntu (as of 18.10) will not work properly with ArmoryDB.
+To keep things simple, this repo includes a clean copy of [v3.1.0 of libwebsockets](https://github.com/warmcat/libwebsockets/tree/v3.1.0).
 This must be compiled before compiling Armory.
 For now, the ArmoryDB build process does *not* automatically compile libwebsockets.
 This step must be done manually.

 Go into the libwebsockets subdirectory and issue the following commands.